rough-scaled gecko of Nelson and Marlborough scrub

 Habitat

 Native broadleaf forests, particularly beech and podocarp forests, and mānuka scrublands.
-Prefers dense vegetation for climbing and basking.
-Often found in the subcanopy.
+Prefers dense vegetation for climbing.
+Often in subcanopy.

 Range

-Found only in the southern North Island, particularly in the Tararua Range and southern Wairarapa.
-Also found in the Rimutaka and Aorangi Ranges.
+Found only in southern North Island.
+Particularly in Tararua Range and southern Wairarapa.
+Also in Rimutaka and Aorangi Ranges.

 Endemism